TIBCOSoftware/flogo/README.md

 ### Zero-code Developers

-If your background is in or you prefer to develop your apps using zero-coding environments, then read on, because we’ve been working on something special for you.
+If your background is in or you prefer to develop your apps using zero-coding environments, then read on, because we’ve got something special for you.

-Flogo Web UI is available via [Docker Hub](https://hub.docker.com/r/flogo/flogo-docker) or [Flogo.io](http://flogo.io).
-The Docker image contains the Flogo Web UI along with all required components to begin developing, testing and building deployable artifacts right from your web browser.
+Flows Web UI is available via [Docker Hub](https://hub.docker.com/r/flogo/flogo-docker) or [Flogo.io](http://flogo.io).
+The Docker image contains the Flows Web UI along with all required components to begin developing, testing and building deployable artifacts right from your web browser.

-To report any issues with Flogo Web UI, use the Issue tracker on this project.
+To report any issues with, use the Issue tracker on this project.

 ![Flogo Web In Action](images/flogo-web2.gif)